-On this trip, my brother and long standing KIRF volunteer, Stephen Kirwin, again provided invaluable assistance.
+On this trip, my brother and long standing KIRF volunteer, Stephen Kirwin, provided invaluable assistance.
 We were also very fortunate to have medical and dental supplies donated by local Ventura Dentist Dr. Phil Kroll for the Mae Tao Clinic and clothing donated by Patagonia.

-I saw much pain and suffering and courage in the patients at Mae Tao Clinic.
+I saw much pain, suffering and courage in the patients at Mae Tao Clinic.
 I also saw an incredible staff and volunteers at the clinic, who mostly consist of Karen refugees trained as medics.
 (It is extremely difficult for a Karen refugee to be allowed or able to gain a higher education in Thailand due to problems with their lack of documentation from the Burmese government and funding.)

 On the far side of the room was a man, who had prosthetic legs, working on a lath shaping a new limb to be used.
-Above the door hung another prosthetic leg and there were bits and pieces of prosthetic limbs lying around the rather busy room.
-Many of the people working in the prosthetic department were land mine survivors with prosthetic limbs.
+Above the door hung another prosthetic leg and there were bits and pieces of prosthetic limbs lying around a rather busy room.
+Many of the people working in the prosthetic department were landmine survivors with prosthetic limbs.
 They were amazing to be giving back as much as they could to help those who had lost limbs due to the land mines.

 We also visited several schools for the migrant workers and dormitories for “unaccompanied children” sponsored by the Mae Tao Clinic.
 These unaccompanied children are either an orphan, have lost their parents or are placed in the dormitories because their parents are afraid that the children will be used as forced labor.

-As the work progressed, we were also able to visit and bring needed supplies to one of the Karen refuge camps.
+As the work progressed, we were also able to visit and bring needed supplies to one of the Karen refugee camps.
 This is where I met more young unaccompanied children preparing their own food, over open fires, in a dimly lit bamboo structure with dirt floors.
 We talked of playing sports and then of peace.

 During this trip, I learned of the community schools in Burma.
 These exist in the Karen state- where much of the fighting is taking place- as non-permanent schools to educate the children who cannot leave.
-KIRF purchased writing materials, notebooks, sleeping materials, and umbrellas for the torrential rain, to help these children get and education.
+KIRF purchased writing materials, notebooks, sleeping materials, and umbrellas for the torrential rain, to help these children get an education.
 When the fighting shifts away from the area as expected, the Karen backpack volunteer medics will risk their lives to carry these supplies across the border to the help the children in Burma.

 Thank you to all who have helped so much in this effort.
 And, thank you so very much to all of the people we met that are giving so much to help the Karen people.